Sandra Whetstone - Obituary

-LIMA — Sandra Boyer Whetstone, of Lima and Waynesfield, died August 2, 2020 in Virginia at the age of 74 from a long battle with Lewy Body Dementia.
+Sandra Boyer Whetstone, of Lima and Waynesfield, died Aug.
+2, 2020 in Virginia at the age of 74 from a long battle with Lewy Body Dementia.

 She is survived by her husband of 44 years, Douglas Whetstone; two daughters and their spouses, Keelan McClymont (Ryan) and Molly Smith (Geoff); four grandchildren, Amos, Abel, Alma and Rowan; Sandy is also survived by two sisters, Peg Hoagland and Jo Johns, and a brother, Ed Boyer.